For me, feeling alone behind the mask was one of the worst parts of IBS.

 They just don’t see how hard it is.

-Although we want connection, not being able to have a simple meal or a drink out without living “the consequences” makes socializing so complicated.
-This is where I started asking people round for coffee – and I could control what I had to eat and drink and deal with that for a shorter lapse of time.
+Although we want connection, not being able to have a simple meal or a drink out without suffering from the consequences makes socializing so complicated.

 The thing is, whether you realise it or not, there are probably other people in your life or that you pass by that have IBS, and are wearing the mask too.
 And they are feeling alone.